How To Create A Balcony Garden With Seasonal Foliage

 Balcony gardening is not a new concept.
 Its origins date back to ancient civilizations, where balcony spaces were used to cultivate small, private gardens.
 In cities like Rome, Greece, and Babylon, the rich and noble would often cultivate herbs and ornamental plants in their urban dwellings.
 As cities evolved, the need for personal green spaces grew, and in the late 20th century, urban gardening became more common as a response to growing populations and diminishing green spaces.

-See also How To Use Vertical Gardening On Your Balcony
+See also How To Harvest And Store Your Balcony Garden Produce

 Today, the concept of urban gardening has transformed into a powerful movement for sustainability and personal wellness.
 Balcony gardens provide not just beauty, but also contribute to urban biodiversity, air purification, and mental health.